Ketho/WowpediaDoc/README-pywikibot.md

 ```

 ## Configuration
-I lazily put `user-config.py` and `user-password.py` in the root of the repository and gitignored them but there probably is a more proper way to do this.
+I put `user-config.py` and `user-password.py` in the root of the repository and gitignored them but there probably is a more proper way to do this.

 ### `user-config.py`
 ```py